Home » Repayment » Loan Servicers » Help! My Federal Loan Servicer Won’t Do Its Job

 Last week, I heard from a reader named Kyle who had a simple issue.

 Kyle’s situation is a bit more complicated because his loans were transferred from MOHELA to FedLoan Servicing.
 MOHELA says FedLoan Servicing should handle the refund.
-FedLoan Servicing says it is MOHELA’s responsibility.
+Meanwhile, FedLoan Servicing claims it is MOHELA’s responsibility.

-If you are in a situation like Kyle’s, help is available.
+If you are in a situation like Kyle’s, the following provides some steps you can take to get the help you need.

 Loan Servicer Ombudsman

-An ombudsman is someone who investigates and helps settle complaints.
+An ombudsman is someone who investigates and helps resolve complaints.

 Each of the federal student loan servicers has an ombudsman.

-If the standard customer service representatives can’t help, in many cases, an ombudsman can address the issue.
+If the standard customer service representatives can’t help, in many cases, an ombudsman might be able to.
 Servicers don’t do a very good job publicizing ombudsman contact information.
 However, this is one phone call or email that can make a huge difference.

 The Department of Education